-The power of positivity, positive thinking or positive mindset is a concept a lot of people are generally familiar with, however, that notwithstanding, it is something that so many people struggle with.
-As unfortunately for a good number of people, the story they tell themselves about themselves is negative, hence the phrase negative self-talk.
+The power of positivity, positive thinking or a positive mindset is a concept a lot of people are generally familiar with; however, that notwithstanding, it is something that so many people struggle with.
+As unfortunately, for a good number of people, the story they tell themselves about themselves is negative, hence the phrase negative self-talk.

 In the absence of self-awareness and intentional, positive self-talk, we are left with the negative thoughts we have about ourselves, and focusing on only those thoughts will leave us feeling depressed and worthless.
-Negative self-talk can therefore even prevent you from becoming successful in life or keep you from accomplishing your heart desires.
+Negative self-talk can, therefore, even prevent you from becoming successful in life or keep you from accomplishing your heart’s desires.

 However, as Rome was not built in a day, be kind and patient with yourself as you work on changing your mindset and thought process.
 Do not expect overnight miracles.
 Rather take things a step at a time, and celebrate every little success you have in changing a negative narrative you have.

 The difference between positive and negative self-talk is important to understand.